 How to remove a directory:

-Create folder called SampleRepo and move inside the folder for creating the git repository
+Create a folder called SampleRepo and move inside the folder for creating the git repository

-Convert the created folder into git repository with below command.
+Convert the created folder into the git repository with the below command.

 touch abc.php index.html

-Files will be moved to local repository only when we commit them into local repository
+Files will be moved to the local repository only when we commit them to the local repository.

 The untracked files are nothing but the files that you have created but not committed.